 A ‘barcode picture’ is a machine-readable image consisting of vertical black bars and spaces of variable widths.
 When scanned by a bar code scanner, the black bars and spaces are decoded to reveal a specific 12 or 13-digit long sequence of numbers (the ‘barcode number’).

-The 12 digit UPC bar code system was designed in the early 1970’s by George J. Laurer in the USA (when he was working as an engineer for IBM).
-A few years later he developed a 13 digit version of this code – the EAN-13 code – for use internationally (outside of the USA).
+The 12 digit UPC bar code system was designed in the early 1970s by George J. Laurer in the USA (when working as an IBM engineer).
+A few years later, he developed a 13-digit version of this code – the EAN-13 code – for use internationally (outside the USA).

 EAN-13 barcode numbers are 13 digits long.
-They are the most common type of barcode for retail products in Singapore (as well as worldwide).
-In the USA, the 12-digit UPC code is preferred.
-Almost all barcode scanners are able to read both types of code.
+They are the most common type of barcode for retail products in Singapore (and worldwide).
+In the USA, the 12-digit UPC is preferred.
+Almost all barcode scanners can read both types of code.

-The majority of retail stores today are using a barcode system (and many more will implement a barcode system in the near future), therefore we recommend that you get a barcode if you want to sell your product in retail stores.
+The majority of retail stores use a barcode system (and many more will implement a barcode system soon).
+Therefore we recommend that you get a barcode if you want to sell your product in retail stores.
 You may also need a barcode if you want to sell your product online (stores such as Amazon and CD Baby require your product to have a barcode).

 Another option is to arrange for stick barcode labels to be printed and manually stuck onto your product.
 Talk to label printers in your area to arrange this.

 The bar codes that we supply are GS1-origin barcodes that are unique worldwide.
 They are suitable for use on any retail product (although if you have a book or magazine, you might want to get an ISBN or ISSN number instead).